 Global Server Settings

-Now that you have navigated in the Control Panel, you should be pretty familiar with how it works, and hopefully now you are comfortable exploring around the various options on the left.
+Now that you have navigated in the Control Panel, you should be pretty familiar with how it works, and that all the options appear in the left navigation, their interfaces appear in the middle, and any sub-options appear on the right.
 We have focused so far on the maintenance of users and portal security.
 The remaining links in the Portal category focus on various portal settings which cover how the portal operates and integrates with other systems you may have.

 Password policies can help to enhance the security of your portal.
 Using password policies, you can set password rules such as password strength, frequency of password expiration, and more.
 Additionally, you can apply different rule sets to different sets of portal users.

-If you are viewing a page other than the Control Panel, go up to the Dock and select the Control Panel.
+If you are viewing a page other than the Control Panel, go up to the Dockbar and select Control Panel.
 Next, click on the Password Policies link on the left side of the screen in the Portal category.
 You will see that there is already a default password policy in the system.
-You can edit this in the same manner as you edit other resources in the portal: click Actions and then click Edit.
+You can edit this in the same manner as you edit other resources in the portal: click Actions and then click Edit .

 You will then see the Password Policy settings form:

 Changeable: Selects whether a user can change his or her password.

 Change Required: Selects whether a user must change his or her password upon first log in.

 Minimum Age: You can choose how long a password must remain in effect before it can be changed.

 Reset ticket max age: You can choose how long a password reset link remains valid.